overwolf/overwolf.github.io/docs/api/overwolf-api-overview.md

 * Get info about active campagins.
 * Allows crossapp-promotions: One app can promote another app and then get an indication for a successful conversion.

+## overwolf.cryptography

+> Use the [overwolf.cryptography](overwolf-cryptography) API to encrypt and decrypt ciphertext.

+Common use cases:

+* Secure app data and variables.
+* Encrypt localStorage variables that store auth-tokens when using OAuth.

 ## overwolf.extensions